MCxQC/Hello-World/README.md

 * Add an Event
   - Double-click the tray icon or right-click on it and choose "Event Manager".
   - Click the "Add Event" button.
-  - Choose Window, Process, or Device from the top dropdown list.
+  - Click on Window, Process, or Device button.
-  - To fill the edit fields, you can manually enter data, double-click on a listview item, or right-click on an item and select "Copy Row Data to Edit Fields".
+  - To fill the edit fields, you can manually enter data, or double-click on a listview item, or right-click on an item and select "Copy Row Data to Edit Fields".

 * Edit an Event
-  - Click the "Edit" button, double-click on it in the list or right-click and choose "Edit Event".
+  - Select an event and click the 'Edit' button, or double-click on it in the listview, or right-click and choose 'Edit Event'

 * Write a function associated with the event.
   - In the file "WinExeCommander.ahk", create a function to be called when the event is created or terminated.
 Append "_Created" or "_Terminated" to the event function name.